MWATelescope/mwa_staging/README.md

 ### PostgreSQL & PG Admin
 We make use of a local PostgreSQL server to store records related to staging jobs and their associated files.
 You can view the table definitions in ./postgres/tabledefs.sql.
-Once your stack is running, you can visit http://localhost:5050 to access the locally running PG Admin, which will provide a UI to view and interact with the database.
+Once your stack (development, not production) stack is running, you can visit http://localhost:5050 to access the locally running PG Admin, which will provide a UI to view and interact with the database.

 ### NGINX
 We use NGINX as a reverse proxy, which will direct traffic to the various